drocheam/optrace/docs/source/details/color.rst

 primaries to generate a white spectrum should ideally cover the entire visible spectral range without any significant gaps.
 Such gaps would reduce the color rendering index (CRI) of the illuminant.
 The CRI is a metric used to quantify how faithfully an object's colors are rendered when illuminated by a particular light source.
-For example, a light spectrum with a deficiency in the yellow region would fail to accurately render pure yellow colors.
+For example, a light spectrum with a deficiency in the yellow region would fail to render pure yellow colors accurately.

 Point 5 ensures that the majority of the traced light contributes meaningfully to the final rendered image.
 Given that sRGB is a color space designed for human vision, an input color image in sRGB should ideally produce a